fveronesi/Shiny_DataViz/README.md

 ## Download Buttons

-Version 2 of the app allows users to download plots at 600dpi.
-The file size is around 50Mb, but I decided to just allow one save because if users need low-res versions they can simply right-click on the image on screen and save it.
+Version 3 of the app allows users to download plots at high resolution, specifying both width and height of the output image.
 I would like to thank hplieninger for his support!!